In this article, discover our top tips to help you make the most of your time exploring the best of London on a budget.

 I recommend purchasing a visitor Oyster Card before you arrive so you don’t have the hassle of arriving at the airport after a long flight and having to buy one then.

-To save money on the Tube, DLR, London Overground services and National Rail services avoid traveling at peak times (Monday to Friday 06.30 – 09.30 & 16.00 – 19.00) At these times peak fares apply.
+To save money on the Tube, DLR, London Overground services and National Rail services avoid travelling at peak times (Monday to Friday 06.30 – 09.30 & 16.00 – 19.00) At these times peak fares apply.

 Buses and trams charge a flat fee of £1.50 regardless of the time of day you travel.